medic/cht-docs/content/en/apps/guides/performance/replication.md

 ##### Contact Depth

-Depth is calculated relative to the user's home place, having the user's facility at depth = 0.
+Contact depth is calculated relative to the user's home place, having the user's facility at depth = 0.
 Places and contacts that are parented by the facility are on depth = 1, and so on.

 For example, considering the following contact hierarchy:
 ```
 district > health_center > clinic > area > family > patient
 ```

-and a `supervisor` at `health_center` level and the following configuration:
+a `supervisor` at `health_center` level, and the following configuration:
 ```json
 { "replication_depth": [{ "role": "supervisor_role", "depth": 2 }]}
 ```